oasci/pitt-biosc1540-2025s/content/lectures/09A/index.md

 After today, you should have a better understanding of:

 1. The definition and biological importance of structural biology.
-2. Types and biological significance of atomic interactions.
+2. Basic principles of protein structure.
-3. Basic principles of X-ray crystallography and Cryo-electron microscopy.
+3. X-ray crystallography and Cryo-electron microscopy.
 4. The challenge of protein disorder.

 ## Supplementary material